Soundproof Wall Paint – Does it Work?

 In addition to that, it contains ceramic microspheres, which add to the density of the paint.

-Inside the Sound-absorbing fillers are the “Thermacels” which are packed with vacuum, and soft pigments of paint and Latex are its main component.
+Inside the Sound-absorbing fillers are the “Thermacels,” which are packed with vacuum, and soft pigments of paint and Latex are their main component, which helps in blocking the sound from outside.

 Because of its composition, it adds a little mass to the walls, so you should expect to see your walls painted with a thick material/paint.